ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## What hyperparameters are important for a fully connected layer?

-The two hyperparameters you'll often set in a fully connected layer are:
+The two hyperparameters you'll often set in a fully connected layer are the:

-- the number of units
+1. number of units,
-- the activation function
+2. activation function.

 A fully connected layer is defined by a number of nodes (also known as units), each with an activation function.
 While you could have a layer with different activation functions on different nodes, most of the time each node in a layer has the same activation function.